Create a Heroku Pipeline and Run Review Apps

 - In GitHub, go to the flow-demo repository you forked earlier.
 Click the Public folder to open it, then click the index.html file.

 - Click the small pencil icon in the top-right corner to edit index.html.

 - Now let’s make some small changes to the text and font color.
-We’ll keep it simple since you’re still learning about Heroku Flow: Change the h2 color from red to green and the p class text from Running with Heroku Flow to Built with Heroku.
+We’ll keep it simple since you’re still learning about Heroku Flow: Change the h2 color from blue to green and the p class text from Running with Heroku Flow to Built with Heroku.

 - Scroll down now and enter a short commit title and description.
 Then select Create a new branch for this commit and start a pull request, leave the branch name as default, and click Propose file change.

 - On the next page, you can review the changes you’ve made.
 Click Create Pull Request.